 Active shooter preparedness resources

 Healthcare active shooter preparedness requires balancing patient safety and care in the complex healthcare setting.
-A proactive plan incorporating security, compassionate care, and crisis management is needed to reduce patient harm and medical operations.
+A proactive plan incorporating security, compassionate care and crisis management is needed to reduce patient harm and medical operations.

-In the US, from 2018 – 2023, there has been a consistent rise in active shooter events (injuries and casualties) to over 300 in 2023.
+In the US. from 2018-2023, there has been a consistent rise in active shooter events (injuries and casualties) to more than 300 in 2023

 During an active shooter event, effective communication is the cornerstone between chaos and potential safety